-If you keep chickens, you naturally would prefer that your laying hens deposit their eggs in the nest boxes you've provided for that purpose—not outside on the ground, or in the corners, hidden in tall grass, in hay bales, or any of the hundreds of other places that seem to appeal to them.
-It is a maddening fact of life for chicken keepers that hens often resist behaving correctly when it comes to laying their eggs.
+If you keep chickens, you naturally would prefer that your laying hens deposit their eggs in the nest boxes you've provided for that purpose—not outside on the ground, in the corners, hidden in tall grass, in hay bales, or any of the hundreds of other places that seem to appeal to them.
+It is a maddening fact of life for chicken keepers that hens often resist cooperating when it comes to laying their eggs.
 Chickens are creatures of habit, and they can be very stubborn about this behavior.

-Make Sure to Provide the Right Number of Nest Boxes
+Provide the Right Number of Nest Boxes

 Make the Nest Boxes Appealing

 Ensure that your nest boxes are in a dark, quiet corner of the coop.
 Hens have the instinct to lay their eggs in a safe place.
-Boxes should at least a few inches off the floor.
-Make sure to collect eggs regularly, since a box already full of eggs isn't very appealing to a hen looking for a nesting spot.
+Boxes should be at least a few inches off the floor.

 Collect the Eggs Regularly

-One or two eggs already in the box won't dissuade a hen from adding a few more, but most hens are attracted to an empty nesting box provided they are clean and attractive.
-If you get into the habit of collecting eggs twice a day, chances are good your hens will seek to fill up those empty spots with more eggs.
+Make sure to collect eggs regularly, since a box already full of eggs isn't very appealing to a hen looking for a nesting spot.
+One or two eggs already in the box won't dissuade a hen from adding a few more, but most hens are attracted to an empty nesting box, provided they are clean and attractive.
+If you get into the habit of collecting eggs twice a day, chances are good that your hens will seek to fill up those empty spots with more eggs.

-3: Provide Enough Roosting Spots
+Provide Enough Roosting Spots

-4: Train Your Chickens With a "Nest Egg"
+Train Your Chickens With a "Nest Egg"

 You can purchase fake ceramic eggs from feed or supply stores, or use a golf ball.
 When your pullets get ready to start laying, placing the fake egg in a nest box will give them the hint that the boxes are "the place" to lay their eggs, too.

-5: Make the "Wrong" Places Difficult for Your Hens
+Make the "Wrong" Places Difficult for Your Hens

-6: Keep Your Hens Confined Until Mid-Morning
+Keep Your Hens Confined Until Mid-Morning

-7: Make the Nest Boxes Clean, Soft, and Comfortable
+Make the Nest Boxes Clean, Soft, and Comfortable

 As shavings or other bedding materials get depleted in the nest boxes, hens tend to avoid them.
 Keep the shavings or straw in the nest boxes nice and fluffy, and change it regularly, to encourage your hens to lay there in the nest boxes rather than elsewhere.

 Catch the Hen in the Act and Move Her

-9: Provide Artificial Light in Winter
+Provide Artificial Light in Winter

-10: Kick the Hens Out at Night
+Kick the Hens Out at Night

-Chickens that develop a habit of sleeping in the nesting boxes often refuse to lay eggs there, possibly out of an innate sense of hygiene.
+Chickens that develop a habit of sleeping in their nesting boxes often refuse to lay eggs there, possibly out of an innate sense of hygiene.
 When you notice your hens settling down to sleep in the nesting boxes rather than the roosts, shoo them out, or physically grab them and place them on the roosts.